lauragift21/future-css-2021-talk/slides.md

 Remember when websites were styled like this?

-Well, a lot has changed over the years.

 ### Does the following ring a bell?

-- Float and clearfix hack
+- Float and Clearfix Hack
 - Tables
 - Support for IE Browsers
+- Image Fallbacks

+Well, a lot has changed over the years...

 <!--
 We've even gone from styling layouts with floats and clear, tables for layouts, IE support for styles to more modern layouts like we have today.